19-2000

-"19-2000", sometimes written "19/2000", is a song from the British virtual band Gorillaz' self-titled debut album Gorillaz.
+"19-2000", sometimes written "19/2000" and also known as "Get the Cool Shoeshine", is a song from British virtual band Gorillaz' self-titled debut album Gorillaz.
 It was the second single from the album, released on 25 June 2001 in the United Kingdom.
 "19-2000" reached number six on the UK Singles Chart and number 34 on the US Billboard Mainstream Top 40 chart.
 It was particularly successful in New Zealand, where it reached number one for a week in September 2001.

 Background

-"19-2000" released was accompanied by a completely new version of the song, called the "Soulchild Remix", which was produced by music producers Damien Mendis and Stuart Bradbury.
+"19-2000" was accompanied by a completely new version of the song, called the "Soulchild Remix", which was produced by music producers Damien Mendis and Stuart Bradbury.
 Mendis was asked to remix a track off the album in the hope that it would give it crossover potential, in the same way as the Ed Case remix of "Clint Eastwood" had.
 Mendis was given a copy of all their demos and finished tracks for the album, being told to "pick [a song] that you can produce, remix or whatever into a hit single".
 Mendis was unsure which track to choose, and only when he was told that Jamie Hewlett was already working on the video for "19-2000", did he make his decision.
 Tina Weymouth and Miho Hatori contributed backing vocals to "19–2000", whilst Damon Albarn performed the vocals on the verses.

 Music video

-The video, directed by Jamie Hewlett and Pete Candeland, is animated, both in 2D and 3D.
-It features Gorillaz riding in their Geep (as mentioned in the 2005 MTV Cribs episode, featuring the Gorillaz) along a twisted highway, encountering roller coaster style loops, a killer UFO, and – when Murdoc decides not to take an exit leading toward a church – a giant moose.
-Murdoc tries to blow up the moose with a pair of missiles, but the moose sneezes right before impact, sending them back to the car, which explodes and skids along the highway on fire.
-The members of Gorillaz appear to have black ash all over them from the blast.
-In between these various encounters the Gorillaz pass and perform things in time with the rhythm—such as a field of nodding donkeys, or the light posts passing them at the beginning, and a couple of sections where the buggy does several versions of the wheelie (including side wheelies, otherwise known as Skiing) and even appears to break the sound barrier.
-There are two versions of this video, one to fit the original mix and one to fit the Soulchild remix.
-The videos are almost identical, except for a few minor changes in order for the two songs to sync up with the video.
-On the motorway, there are signs to Amity, a reference to Jaws, the Overlook Hotel, a reference to The Shining, and Camp Crystal, a reference to Friday the 13th.
-It was shown in the MTV Cribs tour of Kong Studios that the buggy actually survived the blast, and now sits in the Kong Studio's parking lot.
+The video, directed by Jamie Hewlett and Pete Candeland, blends traditional animation with computer animation.
+It features the Gorillaz driving their Geep (as seen on the cover of the album) along a twisting highway.
+Their journey includes conquering a vertical loop, jumping over a gap in the road, and being pursued by a UFO.
+Eventually, they face a colossal moose, which Murdoc attempts to obliterate with a pair of missiles.
+However, the moose sneezes at the last second, redirecting the missiles towards the Geep.
+The resulting explosion sends the vehicle skidding down the road and leaves the Gorillaz covered in black ash.

-Remix
+Two versions of the video exist, one tailored to the original mix and another to the Soulchild remix.
+Within the video, road signs point towards Amity (a reference to Jaws), the Overlook Hotel (a reference to The Shining), and Camp Crystal (a reference to Friday the 13th).
+It was shown in the MTV Cribs tour of Kong Studios that the Geep is now parked in the studio's parking lot.